Bukhansan Ridge Hike: Bibong Peak, Munsubong Peak

 Click here for more hiking in Seoul

-Have you climbed Bibong Peak?
-How was the view?
+Have you done this hike, or are you planning to?
 Any questions to ask or tips to share?
 Leave a comment below and I’ll get back to you.

 Accommodation: search & book rooms in Seoul